MITRacecarNeo/RacecarNeo-Simulator/README.md

-# RacecarNeo-Simulator NON-WORKING FOR BOW AWAIT UPDATE
+# RacecarNeo-Simulator WITH FIXED AR MARKERS FOR GP2020 and TT2020

+###!
+This is a fork of the MITRacecarNeo RacecarNeo-Simulator[https://github.com/MITRacecarNeo/RacecarNeo-Simulator]

 _The MIT Beaver Works RACECAR simulation environment_